 Leaving the bulb in the pot also makes it easy to bring the amaryllis indoors when chilly fall weather arrives.

-When first placed outdoors, the amaryllis leaves may flop over, especially if they’ve grown quite long.
+When first placed outside the amaryllis leaves may flop over, especially if they’ve grown quite long.
 Don’t worry.
 New, stronger leaves will develop.

 Water your amaryllis as needed to keep the soil lightly moist.
 Keep in mind that consistently wet soil can lead to root rot, so this is not a case where more is better.
 For best results, water early in the day, not during the hottest part of the day.

-Let your amaryllis soak up the fresh air and morning sun all summer.
+Let your amaryllis soak up the fresh air and sun all summer.
+Ahhhh.

 When most of the leaves have started to yellow, pop the container out of the garden and bring it indoors.
-This is typically when night time temperatures dip to the 50s F.
+This typically occurs when night time temperatures dip to the 50s F.

-Before the Big Show, Your Amaryllis Need a Nap
+Before Another Big Show, Give Your Amaryllis a Nap

 Amaryllis bulbs need at least 6-8 weeks of dormancy or rest, and are fine with a bit more.
-Cool temperature encourage the bulb to stay dormant; warm temperature can prompt premature sprouting which may negatively affect flowering.
+Cool temperature encourage the bulb to stay dormant; warm temperature can prompt premature sprouting which you want to avoid.

 Store your amaryllis inside, in a dark, cool site such as a unheated basement or garage.
 (Do not allow the bulb to freeze.)
 The ideal temperature range is 45-55 degrees.
 Note that amaryllis bulbs can be stored in the refrigerator during this resting period, but should not be placed in a fridge with fruits and vegetables.
 Many types of produce give off ethylene gas as they ripen and this will kill the flower sprout inside an amaryllis bulb.

 Do not water your amaryllis during dormancy.
-It’s sleeping.
+It’s sleeping, not growing.

 This resting period is required for amaryllis bulbs to rebloom.